5 Essential Indicators Used in Technical Analysis

 Relative strength index

 The RSI is a momentum indicator that shows whether an asset is overbought or oversold.
-It does this by measuring the magnitude of recent price changes (the standard setting is the previous 14 periods – so 14 days, 14 hours, etc.).
+It does this by measuring the magnitude of recent price changes.
+The standard setting is the previous 14 periods (14 days for daily charts, 14 hours for hourly charts, etc.).
 The data is then displayed as an oscillator that can have a value between 0 and 100.

 Since the RSI is a momentum indicator, it shows the rate (momentum) at which the price is changing.
-This means that if momentum is increasing while the price is rising, the uptrend is strong, and more and more buyers are stepping in.
-In contrast, if momentum is decreasing while the price is rising, it may show that sellers soon might take control over the market.
+This means that if momentum is increasing while the price is rising, the uptrend is strong, i.e., more buyers are stepping in.
+In contrast, if momentum is decreasing while the price is rising, it may show that sellers might soon take control of the market.

-A traditional interpretation of the RSI is that when it’s over 70, the asset is overbought, and when it’s under 30, it is oversold.
+A traditional interpretation of the RSI is that when it’s over 70, the asset is likely overbought, and when it’s under 30, it’s likely oversold.
 As such, extreme values may indicate an impending trend reversal or pullback.
 Even so, it might be best not to think about these values as direct buy or sell signals.
 As with many other technical analysis (TA) techniques, the RSI may provide false or misleading signals, so it’s always useful to consider other factors before entering a trade.

 Eager to learn more?
 Check out our article on the Relative Strength Index (RSI).